jtlapp/just-comments/README.md

 * When preceding comments all target a line of source that itself contains comments, the preceding comments and the comments on that line together form a series that targets the line.
 * A multi-line comment that begins on a line containing non-comment source code extends the series of comments that targets the line, so that comments occurring after the multi-line comment but on the same line as the end of the multi-line comment target the same line of code as the preceding multi-line comment.
 * The parser reports characters that may begin or end code scopes to facilitate client apps that may subsequently parse non-comment source code.
 This helps keep clients from having to determine whether these characters occur within quotes, template literals, or regular expressions.

+## License

+MIT License

+Copyright (c) 2018 Joseph T. Lapp

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.